Treatment Effect Estimation with Efficient Data Aggregation: Introduction

-A simple estimator in our framework is a split-and-aggregate estimator, obtained by: (i) refitting the validation sample with the selected model from each existing study and followed by (ii) averaging the $K$ split-based estimators.
-Because the data used for model selection is not used for estimation, the resulting estimator does not suffer from the issue of the over-fitting bias.
-However, the estimator suffers from a loss of efficiency by discarding the data from existing studies, which might be very significant when the more carefully designed validation study is based on fewer samples relative to the existing studies.
-Drawing inspiration from recent efforts to reuse data from selection \citep{dwork2015generalization, tian2020prediction, chen2020valid, gao2020selective, rasines2021splitting}, utilizing residual information from the existing studies for an estimation of the treatment effect from the full data steers our proposal.
-The idea of conditioning upon the observed selection, previously explored in \cite{exact_lasso, tian2018selective, panigrahi2018scalable}, among others, discards bias from model selection through p-values, confidence intervals, credible intervals based on conditional probabilities.
-The estimator we propose here implements the principles of data carving \citep{fithian2014optimal, panigrahi2016integrative, panigrahi2019carving, schultheiss2021multicarving} within the conditional framework.
-Data carving resembles data-splitting in the selection stage, because model selection operates on only a subset of the full data.
-However, estimators based on data carving, unlike those based on splitting, use the entire data instead of the held-out portion alone.
+A simple estimator in our problem setup is the split-and-aggregate estimator.
+The split-and-aggregate estimator is obtained by first (i) refitting the selected model from each existing study on the validation dataset, followed by (ii) averaging the $K$ split-based estimators.
+Because the data used for model selection is not re-used at the time of estimation, the resulting estimator does not suffer from the issue of the selection bias.
+However, this estimator suffers from a loss of efficiency as it discards all data from the existing studies.
+This loss in efficiency is especially noticeable if the validation study is small relative to the existing studies.

+Inspired by recent efforts to re-use information from model selection \citep{fithian2014optimal, dwork2015generalization, tian2020prediction}, the carved estimator makes the fullest possible use of data for estimating treatment effects.
+Data carving, as introduced in \citep{fithian2014optimal}, resembles data-splitting in the selection step, because model selection is carried out on only a subset of the full data.
+But, carved estimators, unlike those based on data splitting, use the full data instead of the held-out portion alone.
+More precisely, carved estimators are obtained by conditioning on the observed selection event to remove bias from the model selection step.
+We point out to previous work by \citep{panigrahi2016integrative, panigrahi2019carving, schultheiss2021multicarving} which deploy data carving to obtain interval estimators for selected regression coefficients.
+More generally, papers by \cite{exact_lasso, tian2018selective, panigrahi2018scalable, gao2020selective, chen2020valid, panigrahi2019approximate, panigrahi2020approximate} have used conditioning as an effective technique to offer post-selection inference through valid p-values, confidence intervals, confidence regions, and credible intervals.